 The Jones District

-Aug.
-5, 2019 - City Council voted to approve changes in the UC code for the Jones District and the area at Arapahoe (south side) and I-25
+Nov.
+18, 2019 - City Council voted to approve changes to the regulating plan for the Jones District development.

 Here are the results of the city council election:

 District 4: Don Sheehan

 Note: Several citizens commented on the amount of Centennial City Council candidate signs that were illegally placed on public streets.
 Some of these candidates were elected.
 This concerns citizens who believe we now have city council members who think they are above the law and have no regard for the safety of drivers on these streets and the waste of code compliance staff time to remove the illegal signs.

 You can listen to all City Council and Planning & Zoning meetings LIVE from your computer!

 Click here to listen in or for past recordings.